kfrankot/react-hook-form-yup/README.md

   const {
     field,
     fieldState: { error },
-    schemaState,
+    // schemaState reflects the validation rules for the given field schemaState,
   } = useController<any, any, NumberSchemaState>(props.name)

-  const { required, min, max, lessThan, moreThan } = schemaState const minMsg = min ? `Min ${min}` : moreThan ? `More than ${moreThan}` : ''
-  const maxMsg = max ? `Max ${max}` : lessThan ? `Less than ${lessThan}` : ''
+  // Build a placeholder based on the numeric range validations const { required, min, max, lessThan, moreThan } = schemaState const minMsg = min ? `Min ${min}` : moreThan ? `More than ${moreThan}` : '' const maxMsg = max ? `Max ${max}` : lessThan ? `Less than ${lessThan}` : ''